Amazon picks Donna Tartt's 'The Goldfinch' as book of the year

 "Our top choice, 'The Goldfinch,' is an emotionally trenchant masterpiece and was hands down our team's favorite book of the year," said Sara Nelson, editorial director of books and Kindle at Amazon.

-"And the Mountains Echoed," by Afghan-American novelist Khaled Hosseini, author of "The Kite Runner" and "A Thousand Splendid Suns," came in second.
+"And the Mountains Echoed, by Khaled Hosseini, author of "The Kite Runner" and "A Thousand Splendid Suns," came in second.

-Amazon said the saga about a father in Kabul who gives his daughter to a wealthy man proved that lightning can strike not twice but three times.
+Amazon said the saga about a father in Kabul who gives his daughter to a wealthy man proved that lightening can strike not twice but three times.

 "As a sweeping epic, family tale, it was best in show," Nelson said in an interview.